rabbitControl/rcp-flext/README.md

 You can find prebuild binaries in [releases](./releases)

-Bela-baord users please use: [RabbitControl-pd-1.0.1-linux-armv7l.zip](https://github.com/rabbitControl/rcp-flext/releases/download/v1.0.1/RabbitControl-pd-1.0.1-linux-armv7l.zip)
+Bela-board users please use: [RabbitControl-pd-1.0.4-linux-armv7l.zip](https://github.com/rabbitControl/rcp-flext/releases/download/v1.0.4/RabbitControl-pd-1.0.4-linux-armv7l.zip)

 ## Max

-Until the package is available in the package-manager RabbitControl is available as a pre-built package available in [releases](./releases)
+Until RabbitControl is available in the package-manager, a pre-built package for Windows and macos can be downloaded from [releases](./releases)

 To use the package extract the zip-file to e.g.:
 `~/Max 8/Packages/`

 ###### known issues (Max only):
-- help-patches don't open -> use RabbitControl Overview.maxpat or open the help-patches manually
+- help-patches don't open -> use `RabbitControl Overview.maxpat` or open the help-patches manually.

 ## Building the external